-American Pacific Borate and Lithium, (ASX: ABR) ("APBL", or "the Company) is pleased to announce further assay results from the confirmatory resource drilling program on its 100%-owned Fort Cady Borate and Lithium Project ("the Project') in Southern California, USA.
+American Pacific Borate and Lithium, (ASX: ABR) ("APBL", or "the Company) is pleased to announce initial assay results from the recently commenced confirmatory resource drilling program on its 100%-owned Fort Cady Borate and Lithium Project ("the Project") in Southern California, USA.
+APBL is advancing the Project rapidly with the view of commencing a Feasibility Study in early 2018.